stillfreddie/terraform-ec2-asg-alb-nginx/README.md

 ## Usage

-Update the `variables.tf` file with your key pair and AMI details.
+Update the `terraform.tfvars` file with your key pair and AMI details.
 Then run:

 ```bash
 terraform init